 - Mercury, which can damage the kidneys and nervous system.

-Local here to MN I love to use Modern Roots products (specifically their cashmere rose body lotion and their array of hand soaps, candles, and room sprays).
+When making lifestyle modifications like this, my clients often ask me for recommendations for alternatives.
+My favorite personal care product go-tos are Beautycounter and Young Living as direct sale online resources.
+Local here in Minnesota, I love to use Modern Roots products (specifically their cashmere rose body lotion and their array of hand soaps, candles, and room sprays).

 This post contains affiliate links.